Skip to main content

 80% of enterprises have GenAI in production.
 Skill bifurcation and workflow replacement happen first.
 What workers are learning and adapting to in 2026.

 Prompt injection succeeds 90% of the time.
-Models break in 51 seconds.
-Defend against 11 attack patterns and what inference-time security looks like today.
+AI models break under adversarial input in 51 seconds.
+What 11 runtime attack patterns look like and how security teams should respond.

 Technology